 The BJA-sponsored Success Stories web page features projects that have demonstrated success or shown promise in reducing crime and positively impacting communities.
 This web page is a valuable resource for states, localities, territories, tribes, and criminal justice professionals who seek to identify and learn about JAG and other successful BJA-funded projects linked to innovation, crime reduction, and evidence-based practices.
-BJA strongly encourages the submission of success stories annually (or more frequently).
+BJA strongly encourages the recipient to submit success stories annually (or more frequently).

-If a state has a success story it would like to submit, it may be submitted through the My BJA account, using "Add a Success Story" and the Success Story Submission form.
+If a unit of local government has a success story it would like to submit, it may be submitted through My BJA account, using "Add a Success Story" and the Success Story Submission form.
 Register for a My BJA account using this registration link.